Horticultural Trainer Ref: 18/08

 Recovery Focus is a new group of expert charities with the shared aim to inspire individual recovery nationwide.
 Between us we have a track record of more than 200 years of developing and running personalised services that work with people with mental health, substance misuse and other complex needs to achieve their ambitions.
 Each partner organisation has its own rich history of success, but together we believe we can lead the way in evidence-based recovery pathways that we can tailor to meet local and individual needs.

 Right now, one of our partners, Richmond Fellowship, is looking for a Horticultural Trainer to join the team at The Old Moat Garden Centre in Epsom.
-An integral part of the local community, we provide retail and horticultural services to the public and training and work-based opportunities to adults with mental health problems.
+An integral part of the local community, we run a successful garden centre, cafe and plant nursery, and training and work‐based opportunities to adults with mental health problems.
 But, it’s only possible with the help of people like you.

-Day-to-day, you’ll assist with the supervision and training of clients, both on and off site, and contribute to the development of the service.
+You’ll assist with the operation of the Garden Centre, supervising and training of clients in the day to day operations and contribute to the development of the service.
 We’ll also rely on you to open the garden centre and serve customers to enable the sale of plants and associated products during the week as well as selected bank holidays and weekends.
 Providing horticultural advice and maintaining all plant stock in good condition will be important too, as will helping to assess risk and getting involved in team evaluations and reviews.
 And, when it comes to promoting an environment of service user involvement and recovery, again, you’ll be there, ready and willing to play your part.

 As well as a proven ability to motivate and train others, including running group activities, you’ll need good time management skills and a creative yet practical approach to problem solving.
 We’ll also be looking for lots of initiative and an enthusiastic, flexible and innovative approach to work.
 A commitment to working with people with mental health problems is, of course, a given, while a flair for maintaining appropriate records and implementing new procedures is also essential.